The cost of coordination can exceed the benefit of collaboration in performing complex tasks: Introduction

-The present study is novel in that it narrows the gap between experimental control and realistic settings by examining collective decision-making in the context of an established citizen science task---something that has not hitherto been tried for large-scale image classification platforms.
-As such, it advances a ``solution-oriented" approach \citep{Watts2017} that not only aims to extend our understanding of the citizen science task under study, but directly seeks to address a common scenario faced by senior researchers or general managers: assessing whether or not to rely on a qualified expert or a pair of inexperienced team members for solving various tasks effectively; and if so, whether to provide additional selective training to one or more members.
-Based on the observation that critical agent characteristics, particularly the relevance of prior personal knowledge, are not randomly distributed, we directly operationalize differences in the extent of task-relevant training between interacting individuals---in contrast to studies which have relied on proxies for fixed differences in decision experience and ability \cite{Sella2018}.
+Based on the observation that such critical agent characteristics, particularly the relevance of prior personal knowledge (i.e. expertise), are not randomly distributed, our work builds on this line of work by directly operationalizing differences in the extent of task-relevant training between interacting individuals—in contrast to studies which have relied on proxies for fixed differences in decision experience and ability \citep{Sella2018}.

+Crucially, most prior studies typically provide participants with immediate feedback, alongside treating collective benefit as a static event.
+However, this fails to take into account that actual human pairs often have to perform tasks under uncertainty, whilst simultaneously benefiting from continued individual and social learning.
+The present study narrows the gap between experimental control and realistic settings by examining collective decision-making in the context of an established citizen science task—something that has not hitherto been tried for large-scale image classification platforms.